ikjordan/picozx81/README.md

     + For the `QUICK` display mode to function correctly the `NTSC` option must be enabled.
 Works correctly in `FAST` and `SLOW` mode regardless of the `NTSC` option

 ### Demos
-These really show off the capabilities of the ZX81
+These really show off the capabilities of the ZX81.
+Both should be viewed with `centre` set to `On`.
+Both generate images more than 320 pixels wide, so some information is not displayed
 + [25thanni](https://bodo4all.fortunecity.ws/zx/25thanni.html)
+  + The scrolling "ticker" is more than 320 pixels wide, so all of it is not visible
 + [rezurrection](https://bodo4all.fortunecity.ws/zx/rezurrection.html)
   + The initial fast horizontal scrolling highlights the non-synchronised screen drawing of the emulator, leading to visible tearing